comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

   L <= S + S
   this assume RB-Tree won't decay to linear list

-(some RB-Tree also requires root node must be black, we ignore this rule, it won't affect the basic properties of RB-Tree)
+(some RB-Tree also requires root node must be black, I ignore this rule, it won't affect too much)

 according to these rules, we know that: